dimi-fn/Various-Data-Science-Scripts/APIs & Web Scraping/FastAPI/README.md

         python -m pip install fastapi

-* Install uvicorn for running the webserver:
+* Install uvicorn for running the web server:

-        `pip install uvicorn`
+        pip install uvicorn

+* Activate the web server: via the terminal, navigate to the path that hosts the fastAPI python script, and run:

+        uvicorn script_filename:app --reload

+*Note: the script filename should be written without the .py suffix*

+* After the above step, copy and navigate to the uvivorn URL adress given in the terminal
+        * `URL/docs` for displaying the current documentation of your FastAPI script
+        * `URL/<method>/<value>`

 ---